History

 Swecon today

-We have over 1400 employees, around 100 service centers including service partners, and over 530 mobile service units across our European markets.
+We have around 1,400 employees, more than 100 service locations (including service partners), and approximately 530 mobile service units across our five European markets.
 In addition to machines, attachments, service, spare parts, financing, and support, we also provide training and consulting services.